Ragazzi, Piero

 Royal Brierley Crystal

 Formerly Stevens & Williams.
 Royal warrant awarded by George V. After encountering financial difficulties in the late 1990s, went into receivership in 2000.
-Subsequently bought by various companies, including (finally) Dartington Crystal in 2006.
-Closed for good 27th July 2007
+Subsequently bought by various companies, finally becoming a division of Dartington Crystal in 2006

 Royal Doulton Crystal